IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Language-Services.md

 * social media.

 #### 3. How to
-To use this service we need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource.
+To use this service we need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource in Azure.
 We need to select a location close to ours (In some locations this service is not available.) and pricing tier.
 We can run task by using the API web-based testing console.
 We need there to specify parameters, paste subscription key into the Ocp-Apim-Subscription-Key box and leave text in place and click send.
 Then we will get the answer.

 The price list is divided into two parts: standard and free.
 Sometimes free (or both are not) is not available in all regions.
 For example, for Northern Europe: 1 transaction/second is available in the free option, and 10 in the standard option.
 The number of free transactions is limited to 5,000 in the free version, and in the paid: from 0 to 1 million transactions - € 0.844 per 1,000 transactions, from 1 million to 5 million transactions - € 0.633 per 1,000 transactions, from 5 million to 10 million transactions - € 0.506 per 1,000 transactions, over 10 million transactions - € 0.338 per 1,000 transactions.

+### Add conversational intelligence to our apps by using Language Understanding Intelligent Service (LUIS)
+#### 1. Intro
+LUIS is an Azure Cognitive Services API that applies custom machine-learning intelligence to a user's conversational natural-language text.
+LUIS uses certain aspects of the text to predict the user's overall meaning and pull out relevant detailed information.
+Our applications can use this information to interact with the user.
+We need an API which understand phases and meaning which might not be clear to everyone.
+That LUIS makes use of three specific aspects which are critical to aiding the algorithm in making comparisons and distinctions.
+* Utterances as input data to interpret.
+* User's intentions as a purpose or goal.
+* Entities as an representation of word, phrase and simply data inside the utterance that we want to extract.

+#### 2. Use cases
+We can use LUIS in every bots in many applications where we need to read user intent and customize tasks accordingly.

+#### 3. How to
+To use LUIS we need to create a resource LUIS with Language Understanding in Azure.
+We need select location and pricing tier.
+Then we can create LUIS app in the same geographic location as service.
+We should add intents, utterances and entities in our app and then train the model, if we need retrian too.

+The price list is divided into a free and standard part.
+Northern Europe pricing example: free version is only for text input and 5 transactions/second, and not available at all here, standard version is for 50 transactions/second, prices: € 1.265 per 1000 transactions for text requests and € 4.639 for 1000 transactions for spoken requests.

+### Discover sentiment in text with the Text Analytics API
+#### 1. Intro
+Text Analytics is about understanding and analyzing unstructured text.
+It covers sentiment analysis, key phrase extraction, language detection, and more.
+Text Analytics API is cloud-based service which provides advanced natural language processing (NLP) over raw text.
+The service uses a machine learning classification algorithm to generate a sentiment score between 0 and 1.
+Scores closer to 1 indicate positive sentiment, while scores closer to 0 indicate negative sentiment.
+A score close to 0.5 indicates no sentiment or a neutral statement.

+#### 2. Use cases
+Through the service we can identify language, discover sentiment, extract key phrases, and detect well-known entities from text.

+#### 3. How to